jadecobra/python_tdd_exercises/source/AssertionError.rst

    self.assertIsNone(None)

-My knowledge of python has increased, I now know that
+My knowledge of python has increased, From the tests I can see that

 * :doc:`None <data_structures_none>` is :doc:`None <data_structures_none>`
 * :doc:`True <data_structures_booleans>` is not :doc:`None <data_structures_none>`